Doi9t/JarIntoJarLoader/README.md

 This classloader is still in development AND WILL slowdown your application (Depends on how many libraries you have in your application)

-Example:
+Example:<br>
-141 MB of libraries, it take about 43.166 seconds to init.
+141 MB of libraries, it take about 43.166 seconds to init.<br>
-32.8 MB of libraries, it take about 14.119 seconds to init.
+32.8 MB of libraries, it take about 14.119 seconds to init.<br>
-2.20 MB of libraries, it take about 2.047 seconds to init.
+2.20 MB of libraries, it take about 2.047 seconds to init.<br>

 Please, keep this in mind before using it